how to treat dark spots on the skin? causes of dark spots

 A doctor or dermatologist can often work out the cause of dark spots on the skin by examining them and taking a medical history.

-During a physical exam, the healthcare professional might perform a Wood's lamp skin exam, where they view the spots through a special device that emits black light.
+lamp skin exam, where they view the spots through a special device that

 In some instances, specific characteristics of a spot might require more tests to make sure skin cancer is not causing the spot.